Formål:

 Start your first STM32F767ZI-Nucleo Project

-Warning: Before you upload the code, make sure your board is properly connected and you have selected the correct board and framework in PlatformIO before uploading code.
+Warning: Before you upload the code, make sure your board is properly connected.
 There are two microUSB ports on the board.
 One is connected to bootloader, the other is connected to the board’s serial I/O. MAKE SURE THAT YOU CONNECT THE USB ON THE BOOTLOADER SIDE.

 Using only PlatformIO